public-people/scrape-news/README.md

 ##### Run scraper

 Run a scraper using the command below to check that your environment is working properly.
-Note that this _can_ be done from the root directory because of how the `scrapy` library works.
+This can be done from the project root because of how the `scrapy` library works.

 ```bash
 $ scrapy crawl iol -s ITEM_PIPELINES="{}" -a since_lastmod=2018-04-30